MicrosoftDocs/visualstudio-docs/docs/ide/create-a-visual-basic-winform-in-visual-studio.md

 In this short introduction to the Visual Studio integrated development environment (IDE), you'll create a simple Visual Basic application that has a Windows-based user interface (UI).

+::: moniker range="vs-2017"

+If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2017) page to install it for free.

+::: moniker-end

+::: moniker range="vs-2019"

-If you haven't already installed Visual Studio, go to the [Visual Studio Downloads](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2017) page to install it for free.
+If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2019+rc) page to install it for free.

+> [!NOTE]
+> Some of the screenshots in this tutorial use the dark theme.
+If you aren't using the dark theme but would like to, see the [Personalize the Visual Studio IDE and Editor](../../ide/quickstart-personalize-the-ide.md) page to learn how.

+::: moniker-end

 ## Create a project

 First, you'll create a Visual Basic application project.
 The project type comes with all the template files you'll need, before you've even added anything.

+::: moniker range="vs-2017"

 1. Open Visual Studio 2017.